Worship Is Not a Setlist

 (Ephesians 6:7)

-If worship is so broad, why do we struggle to let others worship differently?
+So why do we struggle to let others worship differently?

-Often, it is because we project our own insecurities.
+Often it’s because we project our own insecurities.
 When someone worships quietly, we feel judged for being expressive.
 When someone worships through service, we feel exposed for valuing emotion.
 When someone turns away from the production, we fear it undermines what moves us.

 But Scripture offers a firm boundary: